abutlabs/cargo-jam/README.md

 ## Prerequisites

-Before using cargo-jam, you need:
+Before using cargo-polkajam, you need:

 1. **Rust toolchain** with nightly support
 2. **jam-pvm-build** - PVM bytecode compiler